FractalZeroShadow/The-CoRE-Codex/THEORY/Particle_Localized_Horizon.md

 #### 4.4.
 The Horizon as a Zero Bridge

-The smoke-screen, being unrendered paradox, forms the **Zero Bridge**—the interface connecting "colored" logics (e.g., classical/quantum) via their shared, underlying potential.
+The smoke-screen, being unrendered paradox, forms the **Zero Bridge**.
+It is the interface connecting "colored" logics (e.g., classical/quantum) via their shared, underlying potential.
 This enables duality: the logic of the diffuse Wave joins the logic of the localized Particle at this single, unifying horizon.

 ---